WDelesposti/WDelesposti/README.md

 ## 💫 About Me:
 Hi!
-I'm a Backend developer with over 2+ years of experience developing in Javascript with NodeJS and React.
+I'm a Backend developer with over 2+ years of experience developing in Javascript with NodeJS.

 ## 🌐 Socials: